 - 18. Completely drain the waste water holding tanks at an approved waste disposal site.
 Drain the sewage (black) tank first so the following waste water can rinse any waste solids from the dump outlet and sewage drain hose. - 19.
-Attach a garden hose from a city water hydrant to the Black Waste Tank Flush Inlet fitting.
-(This inlet is clearly marked separate from the City Water inlet). - 20.
+Attach a garden hose from a city water hydrant to the Black Waste Tank Flush Inlet fitting. - 20.
 Turn the water on to begin flushing.
-Allow water to run for about three minutes. - 21.
-Disconnect garden hose from flushing system, allow water to drain from port, then replace cap. - 22.
+Allow water to run for about three minutes.

+- 21. Disconnect garden hose from flushing system, allow water to drain from port, then replace cap. - 22.
 Close waste tank drain valves and refit the dust cap onto the sewage drain outlet.
 This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents. - 23.
 Continue with Step 2 Antifreeze Fill Procedure.